springboardmentor787-stack/AIDriven-Archaeological-Site-Mapping/README.md

 # AIDriven-Archaeological-Site-Mapping

+# Problem Statement

+In Archaeological surveys over large regions are slow, expensive, and difficult to scale manually.
+So to overcome for this statement:
-An AI-driven Archaeological Site Mapping Project uses advanced techniques like deep learning and computer vision to automatically detect, segment, and analyze archaeological features from satellite or aerial imagery.
-By combining models such as U-Net for image segmentation and object detection algorithms, it helps identify hidden structures and terrain patterns with high accuracy through IoU and Dice Score.
-The system further evaluates performance using metrics like RMSE and R² score, making the mapping process faster, more precise, and less dependent on manual effort.
+  * AI-driven Archaeological Site Mapping Project uses advanced techniques like deep learning and computer vision to automatically detect, segment, and analyze archaeological features from satellite or aerial imagery.
+  * By combining models such as U-Net for image segmentation and object detection algorithms, it helps identify hidden structures and terrain patterns with high accuracy through IoU and Dice Score.

-The project is further extended with an interactive Streamlit interface, allowing users to easily visualize results, upload images, and explore predictions in real time through a user-friendly dashboard.
+  * The system further evaluates performance using metrics like RMSE and R² score, making the mapping process faster, more precise, and less dependent on manual effort.
+  * Then after predict the risk of the erosion prone and stable areas.
 Future enhancements may include real-time analysis, integration with geospatial data, improved model accuracy, and expansion to detect more complex archaeological patterns using advanced AI techniques.

 ## System Architecture